Visual1mpact/Paradox_AntiCheat/docs/Commands_Features/utility.md

 - **Staff Control:** Only administrators with Level 4 security clearance can enable or disable this feature globally.
 - **GUI Integration:** The toggle is available in the Paradox GUI menu for easy access.

-## :home
+## home
 ### At A Glance
-The `:home` command allows players to manage personal locations.
+The `home` command allows players to manage personal locations.
 Players can save, delete, list, and teleport to homes within the game.

 ?> Required Clearance Level To Execute: `1`